spikeekips/serf-python/README.md

 >>> _client.stream().add_callback(_callback, ).request(watch=True, )
 ```

-In the stream commands, to handle the responses, you can set the callbacks by `add_callback()` method
+To handle the responses for the stream commands, you can set the callbacks by `add_callback()` method, which will handle the each response by command.

-`watch` will wait and stream the response from `serf` agent until you manually stop it using `stop` command, and your `callback` will be executed in every response.
+If you use `request` for the stream commands, the responses will wait until the timeout you set, the default timeout is 2 seconds, whcih is defined in `serf.constant.DEFAULT_TIMEOUT`.

 ### Commands